4dn-dcic/foursight/docs/getting_started.md

 ```

 This schedule will run ```my_test_checks``` on all Foursight environments every one hour.
 For more information on using a CRON scheduler, check out [this AWS page](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-expressions.html).
 The code above will run on all environments, but could be easily constricted to specific ones.

+## Using the UI
+The easiest way to interact with Foursight is to use the UI, which allows viewing and running of checks.
+Here is [production Foursight](https://foursight.4dnucleome.org/api/view/all) and here is [development Foursight](https://m1kj6dypu3.execute-api.us-east-1.amazonaws.com/api/view/all).
+Information on individual checks can be obtained by clicking on the check title.
+If you have administrator priviliges, you can log into your account and run checks directly from the page.
+Please note that running any checks requires either administrator priviliges or a special authorization code.

 ## Foursight API basics
 The most import endpoints are described below.
 The can be invoked from the command line, programatically accessed, or visited through your browser.
 The Foursight address used below is the default address for the prod stage.
 The URLs are in form: ```<Foursight address>/api/<endpoint>/<environment>/<check_group>```.